StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Related Work

-\textbf{Stereo Matching.} Traditional stereo matching methods relied on handcrafted similarity measures to compute disparity \cite{sgm}.
-The advent of deep learning led to the use of trainable Convolutional Neural Networks (CNNs) \cite{rssm,afnet} and Transformers \cite{sttr,hart} as feature backbones for stereo matching.
-Driven by large-scale datasets like ImageNet \cite{imagenet}, VFMs \cite{mobilenetv2,efficientnetv2,dinov2} have demonstrated a strong capability for extracting stereo features.
-Employing these pre-trained models directly as feature backbones has shown superior performance compared to training feature extractors from scratch \cite{igev,mocha,selective}.
-Recent research has shifted focus towards using MDE models as backbones for stereo matching.
+Driven by large-scale datasets like ImageNet \citep{imagenet}, PVMs have demonstrated a strong capability for extracting stereo features.
+Employing these PVMs directly as feature backbones has shown superior performance compared to training feature extractors from scratch \citep{igev,mocha}.
+Recent studies \citep{los,monster} have shifted focus towards using MDE models as backbones for stereo matching.
 This trend is motivated by two factors: the improved accuracy of MDE models in estimating relative depth, and the inherent correlation between disparity and relative depth.
-For example, LoS \cite{los} adopted MiDaS \cite{midas} as its feature backbone, outperforming many approaches that relied on visual foundation models.
-Subsequently, many methods \cite{monster,defom,aio,anywhere} nearly concurrently demonstrated that DAv2 \cite{dav2} as a feature backbone could achieve SOTA performance.